 International Organization of Standardization (ISO) training may be eligible for the purposes of developing a quality management system in order to earn ISO certification.

-For more information and requirements for IWT programs, see SI 20-08, Local and Statewide Incumbent Worker Training Policy, and SI 20-13, Rapid Response Incumbent Worker Training Policy.
+For more information on IWT programs, see SI 20-08, Local and Statewide Incumbent Worker Training Policy, and SI 20-13, Rapid Response Incumbent Worker Training Policy.